 ServerScriptService.Shop, change the cost of "Sword" from 100 to 250.
 Add a new item "Bow" that costs 400.

 This kind of targeted edit produces a 3-line diff.
-A "make it better" prompt produces a complete rewrite that breaks your other scripts.
-AI plugins like Revix have a dedicated edit_script tool for precisely this — find a unique text snippet, replace it, leave everything else alone.
+A "make it better" prompt produces a complete rewrite that can break your other scripts.
+AI plugins like Revix have a dedicated edit script tool for exactly this — find a unique snippet, replace it, leave everything else alone.

 Step 6: Test in-game before moving on

 Generate one script, hit Play, exercise it in the game.
 If it works, move on.
-If it doesn't, see How to Fix Roblox Studio Errors Using AI.
+If it doesn't, see How to Fix Roblox Studio Errors With AI.

 Common pitfalls

 Letting the AI invent module names.
 If you ask for "a module that handles combat," the AI might create ServerScriptService.CombatModule or ReplicatedStorage.Combat or ServerStorage.Modules.Combat.
-Decide on your folder structure upfront and tell the AI: "Place all gameplay modules under ReplicatedStorage.Modules."
+Decide on your folder structure upfront and say so: "Place all gameplay modules under ReplicatedStorage.Modules."

 Mixing server and client logic.
 A common AI mistake is putting client-only code (Mouse, UserInputService) in a server script.
 Always check the script type matches what the code uses.

-Forgetting :Connect is not :Once.
-AI sometimes connects to PlayerAdded once per request, accumulating duplicate connections.
+Duplicate connections.
+AI sometimes adds a fresh PlayerAdded connection each time you ask for a change, accumulating duplicates.
 If a behavior fires N times instead of once, this is usually why.

 Next steps